carmon/rifles/gdd/Bible.md

 ## Game Design Annotations
 Player will have full control of Rifleros group, and will move them as a caravan of 29 explorers.
 Each day will start with a complete *moving phase*, on which the user will have full control on the place of stopping (also _events could appear_ upon advancing on the trail).
 On *historical mode*, some rifleros may alert the player on distancing from the _original path_.
-When making stops, the game enters in *stopped phase*, where player can rest, consume rations, plan expeditions to nearby areas (check design action list).
+When making stops, the game enters in *stopped phase*, where player can rest, consume rations, plan expeditions to nearby areas (check camp action list file).

+## Tech Tools
+Game has a schema validator.
+Future plans: JSON CRM and dialogue app.

-### Research
+## Research
 - Original path taken specifications

-### Glossary
+## Glossary
 - Colonia 17 de Octubre
 - Conquista del Desierto
 - Gualichos